endurodave/DelegateMQ/README.md

     // Store data asynchronously on m_thread context (non-blocking) void StoreAsync(const Data& data)
     {
-        // If caller is not executing on m_thread if (m_thread.GetThreadId() != Thread::GetCurrentThreadId()) {
+        // If the caller thread is not the internal thread, reinvoke this function
+        // asynchronously on the internal thread to ensure thread-safety if (m_thread.GetThreadId() != Thread::GetCurrentThreadId()) {
             // Reinvoke StoreAsync(data) on m_thread context
             return dmq::MakeDelegate(this, &DataStore::StoreAsync, m_thread)(data);